ciselab/Lampion/Experiments/CodeBert_CodeToText/Python/Preprocessing/README.md

 Docker 19+

+**On Script Requirements within Docker:**

+To run the scripts in this folder, the only "new" python dependency is jsonlines 2.0.0 It needs however some basics from python, like wheel and regex.
+To not end up overwriting dependencies, we only manually install jsonlines==2.0.0 and otherwise take regex and functions from the base image, to not end up breaking lampion with the helpers here.

 ## Limitations

 As by the definition of the experiment, there are some limitations in what the transformer can do: